ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 We can also modify all object types that are connected by a base type, like an interface.

-> Note: Below `IPost` is annotated with `[InterfaceType]` to include it in the GraphQL schema, but that isn't necessary for the type extension to work.
-You can use any base type, like `object`, an `abstract` base class, as an extension point without necessarily exposing the base type in your GraphQL schema.

 ```csharp
 [InterfaceType]
 public interface IPost